rajannpatel/ubuntupbx/README.md

         --direction=INGRESS \
         --action=ALLOW \
         --target-tags=pbx \
-        --source-ranges="0.0.0.0/0" \
+    !    --source-ranges="0.0.0.0/0" \
         --rules="udp:4000-4999,udp:10000-20000" \
         --description="Flowroute incoming RTP and UDPTL media streams"
     ```

-    The Flowroute incoming RTP and UDPTL media streams firewall rule permits incoming UDP traffic to Asterisk's RTP and UDPTL ports from any IP address in the world.
+    The Flowroute incoming RTP and UDPTL media streams firewall rule permits incoming UDP traffic to Asterisk's RTP and UDPTL ports from any IP address in the world (with `0.0.0.0/0`).
 It is so permissive that the following Telnyx, T38Fax, and BulkVS specific ingress rules are redundant, but they are included below for completeness:

     #### Telnyx